 Benjamin J. Cordiano focuses his practice on financial restructuring and insolvency as well as financial services transactions.
 He represents financial institutions in complex US and cross-border insolvencies and financial transactions, including workouts, creditors’ rights matters, and corporate reorganizations.
-Ben also has experience with insurance, reinsurance, and insurance insolvency matters, including insurance company and insurance brokerage transactions, and financings, both domestically and in cross-border transactions.
-He also regularly assists creditors in interpreting professional liability policies in bankruptcy situations.
+A significant part of Ben’s practice focuses on insurance, reinsurance, and insurance insolvency matters, including insurance company and insurance brokerage transactions, and financings, both domestically and in cross-border transactions.

 Counsel to City National Rochdale in connection with the design, formation and launch of a closed-end interval fund with a focus on insurance-linked securities.

 Counsel to a group of institutional investors in connection with the amendment and restructuring of over $150 million of secured notes as part of the merger of United Arab Shipping Company and Hapag-Lloyd, a public multinational transportation company registered in Germany.
 The combined company is the fifth-largest shipping company in the world, with 230 vessels and capacity of 1.6 million TEU.